ucan-wg/invocation/README.md

 ### 3.1.4 Nonce

-The `nnc` field MUS contain a unique nonce.
+The `nnc` field MUST contain a unique nonce.
 This field makes each invocation unique.

 ### 3.1.5 Extended Fields